nazibhaque137/product-analysis/README.md

-Private Repository Link: https://github.com/programming-hero-web-course-4/product-analysis-website-nazibhaque137 Live Site Link: https://superb-froyo-68bcd5.netlify.app/
+Private Repository Link: https://github.com/programming-hero-web-course-4/product-analysis-website-nazibhaque137

+Live Site Link: https://superb-froyo-68bcd5.netlify.app/

 Things done in this React project:

-⋅⋅* Created a Smart Watch review project whose description and image are shown in initial Home route ⋅⋅* Created a Reviews route where Customer Reviews are shown that includes Customer name, comment and rating.
+* Created a Smart Watch review project whose description and image are shown in initial Home route.
+And first three customer reviews are shown below.
+* Created a Reviews route where all Customer Reviews are shown that includes Customer name, comment and rating.
-⋅⋅* Created a Dashboard route where a Line Chart and a Bar Chart is shown based on given data ⋅⋅* Created a Blogs route where two given questions are answered
+* Created a Dashboard route where a Line Chart and a Bar Chart is shown based on given data
+* Created a Blogs route where two given questions are answered

 # Getting Started with Create React App